tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 <script src="https://cloud.tinymce.com/dev/tinymce.min.js?apiKey=your_API_key"></script>
 ```

-#### "testing" release stream
+#### "testing" release channel

-This stream will deploy the current candidate for release to the *"stable"* stream.
+This channel will deploy the current candidate for release to the *"stable"* channel.
 This TinyMCE build will be the next victim of the Ephox quality assurance testing process.

-The current version of TinyMCE available through the *testing* stream can be found at [https://cloud.tinymce.com/testing/version.txt](https://cloud.tinymce.com/testing/version.txt).
+The current version of TinyMCE available through the *testing* channel can be found at [https://cloud.tinymce.com/testing/version.txt](https://cloud.tinymce.com/testing/version.txt).

 ##### Example